EntelectChallenge/2018-TowerDefence/rules.md

 * There is no limit to how many projectiles can be in a single cell at one time.
 * Projectiles do not interact with each other, meaning opposing projectiles will not stop or impact one another.
 * Projectiles will hit the first opposing building or continue on to hit the opposing player’s base.
-* Projectiles currently move at one cell per turn until it impacts either an opposing player or the opposing player's base.
+* Projectiles currently move at minimum one cell per turn, depending on the projectile speed, until it impacts either an opposing player or the opposing player's base.
 * Projectiles currently only move in a straight line toward the opposing player.
 * Projectiles move at least one cell the moment it is created.